Ultimate Warrior: Intercontinental Heavyweight Champion (1988–1990)

-Less than a year after his WWF television debut, Warrior, a surprise substitute for the injured Brutus Beefcake, won the Intercontinental Heavyweight Championship, defeating The Honky Tonk Man in a 27-second squash match at the inaugural SummerSlam on August 29, 1988, and ending Honky Tonk's long reign at 454 days.
-As champion, he captained a team at Survivor Series '88, where he was the sole survivor, pinning Outlaw Ron Bass and Greg Valentine in succession to win the match for his team.
+Less than a year after his WWF television debut, Warrior, a surprise substitute for the injured Brutus Beefcake, won the WWF Intercontinental Heavyweight Championship, defeating The Honky Tonk Man in a 27-second squash match at the inaugural SummerSlam on August 29, 1988, and ending The Honky Tonk Man's long reign at 454 days.
+At Saturday Night's Main Event XVIII on November 16, he successfully defended the title against Super Ninja.
+As champion, he captained a team at Survivor Series, where he was the sole survivor, pinning "Outlaw" Ron Bass and Greg "the Hammer" Valentine in succession to win the match for his team.
+At Saturday Night's Main Event XIX on December 7, he successfully defended the WWF Intercontinental Heavyweight Championship against The Honky Tonk Man.

-As 1989 began, Warrior entered a feud with Rick Rude over the Intercontinental title.
-The feud was sparked at the 1989 Royal Rumble, where the two met in a "super posedown".
-After Warrior drew the support of the live crowd in their judging of the contest, Rude attacked Warrior and choked him with a steel bar.
-This led to a championship match at WrestleMania V, where Rude pinned Warrior to win the title with the help of his manager Bobby Heenan, who held down Warrior's foot from outside the ring as he was being pinned.
+As 1989 began, Ultimate Warrior entered a feud with Rick Rude over the Intercontinental Championship.
+The feud was sparked at the 1989 Royal Rumble, where the two met in a "super pose down".
+After Warrior drew the support of the live crowd in their judging of the contest, Rude attacked Ultimate Warrior and choked him with a steel bar.
+At The Main Event II, Ultimate Warrior successfully defended the Intercontinental Championship against Greg Valentine.
+At WrestleMania V, Ultimate Warrior defended the title against Rude; Rude pinned Warrior to win the title with the help of his manager Bobby Heenan, who held down Warrior's foot from outside the ring as he was being pinned.
 At SummerSlam, Warrior defeated Rude to regain the title and become a two-time Intercontinental Heavyweight Champion.

-Warrior then began a feud with André the Giant, leading to a number of house shows in which Warrior defeated André in short squash matches, establishing Warrior as a main event level talent.
-The feud culminated at Survivor Series where the two captained opposing teams.
+In September 1989, Warrior began a feud with André the Giant, leading to a number of house shows in which Warrior defeated André in short squash matches, establishing Warrior as a main event level talent.
+At Saturday Night's Main Event XXIV on October 31, Warrior defeated André by disqualification after Bobby Heenan attacked Warrior.
+The feud culminated in November 1989 at Survivor Series where the two captained opposing teams.
 Warrior eliminated André by knocking him out of the ring, where he was counted out.
 Warrior was again the sole survivor, pinning Arn Anderson and Bobby Heenan to win the match.

+In December 1989, Ultimate Warrior began a feud with Dino Bravo over the Intercontinental Heavyweight Championship, including a dark match at the No Holds Barred: The Match/The Movie pay-per-view event in December 1989.
+The feud culminated in a bout at The Main Event III in February 1990 which was won by Ultimate Warrior.